bezmoradi/tutorials/go/19-godoc.md

 ## Examples

 Alongside test suites, we can also add examples to `_test.go` files.
-The good thing about examples is that they are added to the project documentation to show other devs how a piece of code is used plus they are executed like normal tests so you can be confident they reflect what the code actually does (Unlike examples that can be found outside the codebase such as a readme file which often become out of date and incorrect compared to the actual code because they don't get checked).
+The good thing about examples is that they are added to the project documentation to show other devs how a piece of code is used plus they are executed like normal tests so you can be confident they reflect what the code actually does (unlike examples that can be found outside the codebase such as a readme file which often become out of date and incorrect compared to the actual code because they don't get checked).
 Unlike normal test functions, though, example functions take no arguments and begin with the word `Example` instead of `Test`.
 To do that, we need to create a new file called `helpers_test.go` including the following logic:

 ```go